Nar Phu Valley Trek – 10 Days

 Likewise, a popular story tells how people in Chame once saw strangely cut clothes floating down the Nar Khola River.
 This led to the discovery that hidden villages existed in the mountains.
 Although Nar Phu had been inside Nepal’s borders for centuries, the area stayed closed to foreigners until 2002-2003.
 Later, the government finally opened it as a restricted trekking region.

 And because the valley remained isolated for so long, its traditions, customs, dialects, and culture stayed almost unchanged.
-The houses are made up of stones and are clustered together for warmth, and you still find ancient monasteries, prayer flags, and chortens everywhere.
+The houses are made of stone and are clustered together for warmth, and you still find ancient monasteries, prayer flags, and chortens everywhere.
 Even today, with trekking and tourism slowly growing in the area, Nar Phu feels untouched and authentic.
 Visitors and trekkers get a chance to see life in the Himalayas as it used to be long ago.

 Accommodation at Nar Phu Valley Trek